Communication, Collaboration, and File Storage Tools

 As an alternative to scheduling a time to meet, consider recording short video messages.

 Kaltura is the video management platform that is integrated in bCourses.
 It allows for direct video uploading and editing through bCourses, as well as analytics to show how students are engaging with videos.
-For more information, see Digital Learning Services’ Kaltura How-To and Best Practices Guide.
+For more information, see RTL’s Kaltura How-To and Best Practices Guide.

-Loom is a tool that can be used to record a screencast, which includes sharing your desktop, audio, and your webcam at the same time.
-Additionally, Loom conveniently provides a link to a YouTube-like viewer where students can react and comment at specific timestamps or send their own video in response.
+Loom is an app that makes it easy record a screencast, which includes sharing your desktop, audio, and webcam at the same time.
+Additionally, Loom videos are easy to share.
+Links take the viewer directly to a YouTube-like viewer where students can react and comment at specific timestamps or send their own video in response.